influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/query_language/functions.md

 1970-01-01T00:00:00Z	 15258
 ```

-> **Note:** InfluxDB often uses [epoch 0](https://en.wikipedia.org/wiki/Unix_time) (`1970-01-01T00:00:00Z`) as a null timestamp equivalent.
-If you request a query that has no timestamp to return, such as an aggregation function with an unbounded time range, InfluxDB returns epoch 0 as the timestamp.
+> **Note:** Aggregation functions return epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
+Then they return the lower bound as the timestamp.

 * Count the number of non-null field values in the `water_level` field at four-day intervals: